DivyaKumarBaid/Muso/README.md

 ## Commands

 ```
-m.add [url]

-This adds the music to queue
+m.add [url]                        This adds the music to queue

-m.play [VoiceChannel(optional)]

-This command plays music in the desired channel or by default in General
+m.play [VoiceChannel(optional)]    This command plays music in the desired channel or by default in General

-m.songs

-Lists all the songs in the playlist
+m.songs                            Lists all the songs in the playlist

-m.volume [integer value]

-Sets the volume level
+m.volume [integer value]           Sets the volume level

-m.stop

-Stops the music player
+m.stop                             Stops the music player

-m.clear_playlist

-Removes every song from the playlist
+m.clear_playlist                   Removes every song from the playlist

-m.remove [index from the list of songs provided by typing m.songs]**

-Removes the particular song
+m.remove [index from the list]**   Removes the particular song
 ```

 ## Contributing